craiglink/VoronUsers/printer_mods/craiglink/Voron2.4_Spherical_Z_Joints_Stock_Gantry/README.md

 -  Belt Clamp - This houses a captive M5 nut.
 There is also some additional room for an M5 bolt to extend past the M5 nut.
 It will break though a thin 0.2mm layer which was put in place to support creating the hole above the captive nut.
 -  Pivot Joint - This allows for free movement above the GE5C bearing and is anchored along with the Belt Clamp to the the lower part of the 2020 extrusions with 1 M5x20 BHCS and 1 M3x20 SHCS bolts.
 -  Body - The holds the GE5C bearing captive a single M5x20 BHCS which is thread up through the GE5C bearing, Joint, and into the captive M5 nut
--  Face - Secures the body to the MGN9H carriage and locks the GE5C bearing in place with 4x M3x20 SHCS bolts
+-  Face - Secures the body to the MGN9H carriage and locks the GE5C bearing in place with 4x M3x20 SHCS bolts.
+There is a thin 0.2mm bridging layer that the M3 bolts push through that was create to support bolt holes during printing.

 Required Hardware for 4x Z Joints